 The fun thing about maximalism is that you can find great pieces for the look just about anywhere — from high-end boutiques to your local flea market.
 Here are a few suggestions of where to look, but at the end of the day, this style is all about you, so go with your gut!

-Urban Outfitters’ clothes may be a bit “young” for most, but their line of home products fits right in with the maximalist look.
-Check out the more eclectic pieces the company offers like the Bandera Side Table.
-This is also the perfect store for soft goods like patterned rugs and curtains.
+clothes may be a bit “young” for most, but their line of home products fits right in with the maximalist look.
+This is the perfect store for soft goods like and curtains.

 Middle of the Line

-Anthropologie has an eclectic assortment of furnishings and home goods that skews a bit Global, but still works for a maximalist space.
-Remember, the key is to curate your pieces, so look carefully through the listings and you’ll spot amazing finds like the Targua Optical Inlay Coffee Table or this patterned three-draw dresser — the busy pattern was made for a maximalist space.
+has an eclectic assortment of furnishings and home goods that skews a bit Global, but still works for a maximalist space.
+Remember, the key is to curate your pieces, so look carefully through the listings and you’ll spot amazing finds like the Targua Optical Inlay Coffee Table or the Scroll Vine Inlay Three-Drawer Dresser — the busy pattern was made for a maximalist space.

 Now is the time to go big with a statement piece to anchor your room, and has you covered here.
 For example, in the living room, pick a sofa that matches your favorite design style — whether that be mountain rustic, mid-century modern, or Scandinavian.
 That will be the jumping-off point for the other pieces in your room and worth investing money in.
 Large items should be looked at as timeless heirloom pieces and will be able to grow with your home as your style changes.

 - The 13 Best Clothing Subscription Boxes for Men in 2021